toshi0383/cmdshelf/README.md

 ## Linux
 ### Build from source

-Please build from source code for Linux.
+Please build from source for Linux.
 You need Swift installed.

 - Clone this repo and run `swift build -c release`.
 - Executable will be created at `.build/release/cmdshelf`.
 - `mv .build/release/cmdshelf /usr/local/bin/`

-Here is the script I use on Bitrise CI, to install Swift and then cmdshelf.
+Here is the script I use on Bitrise CI, to install Swift and then cmdshelf on Ubuntu 16.04 VM.
 ```bash
 #!/bin/bash
 set -e